Get the education your college should have provided.

 Welcome to The Logres Institute, where we form community through engaging the texts of the classical liberal tradition, producing a pipeline of knowledgeable teachers to supply the classical education renewal movement.

-In partnership with The Ciceronian Society, Logres seeks to deliver high-quality, affordable, and relevant education for classical teachers, administrators, curriculum designers, and lifelong learners of any age.
+In partnership with The Ciceronian Society, Logres delivers high-quality, affordable, and relevant education for classical teachers, administrators, curriculum designers, and lifelong learners of any age.

 What is Classical Education?

 Classical education is “what education used to be.”
-It insists that students need to study hard and acquire knowledge for the purpose of forming wisdom.
-It immerses students in the books, ideas, and skills of the past five millenia; it is tried and true, and equips students to pursue happiness.
+It immerses students in the books, ideas, and skills of the past five millenia; in so doing, it equips students to pursue happiness.

 How can Classical Education address declining student performance?

-Classical education assumes the student needs ideas and truth for spiritual development; both ideas and truth are found through engaging in the tradition of western knowledge.
-Through rich engagement in reading, writing, thinking, and discussing, students outperform their progressive education counterparts; such achievement, however, is a byproduct of true education (rather than the purpose itself).
-Classical education methods are implemented at developmentally appropriate levels, and thus fit the natural growth of children into adults.
+Students need ideas and truth for spiritual growth; both ideas and truth are found through engaging in the tradition of western knowledge.
+Through rich engagement in reading, writing, thinking, and discussing, classical students outperform their progressive counterparts; such achievement, however, is a byproduct of true education (rather than the purpose itself).

 Shouldn’t I go to college to learn how to be a teacher?

-You should go to college to study what you love; if you love some real subject, and become proficient at communicating that love to others, a school can help you learn the craft of teaching.
-College years can give you the space to learn something true and worthwhile; such a season cannot make you a good teacher.
-Squandering these years puts the cart before the horse.
+If you love some real subject, and become proficient at communicating that love to others, a school can initiate you into the craft of teaching.
+College years provide space to apprentice in a worthwhile discipline; such a season cannot make you a good teacher.
 Study deeply in college, and then teach at a great classical school.
 You’ll spend the first two years acquiring teacher-craft: classroom management, knowledge division, assessment strategies, parent communication, event planning.
 But you’ll have a foundation of knowledge on which to stand.

 The Case for Classical Education